Anjuman-i-Ulama-i-Bangala

 Anjuman-i-Ulama-i-Bangala (আঞ্জুমান-ই-উলামা-ই-বাঙ্গালা Assembly of the Scholars of Bengal), was an association of Muslim religious leaders in British India's Bengal Presidency.
 It later formed a branch of the Jamiat Ulema-e-Hind by the name Jamiat Ulema-e-Bangala in 1921.

 History

-The association was established in March 1913 at a conference in Beniapara, Bogra by some of Bengal's most senior scholars such as Abul Kalam Azad, Muhammad Abdullahil Baqi and Muhammad Shahidullah.
+The association was established in 1913 in Beniapara, Bogra.
 The first president and secretary of the Anjuman was Mohammad Akram Khan with Maniruzzaman Islamabadi as joint secretary.
 Ismail Hossain Siraji was also a notable member of the organisation.
 Aiming to bring about Muslim unity, regardless of sects, and prevent Muslims from converting to Christianity.

-On 3 May 1915, the association initiated an illustrated monthly Bengali publication known as Al-Eslam, with Akram as chief editor.
+The association published the periodical Al-Islam, edited by Mohammad Akram Khan and Maniruzzaman Islamabadi.
 Notable writers for the paper included Begum Rokeya and Fazlul Hoque Selbarsi.
 Over 1500 copies were in circulation.
 It contained articles on history, literature, philosophy, and cultural heritage.

-Two years later, they hosted their second conference in Calcutta.
-The third conference took place in Patiya in August 1919.
-Promoting Hindu–Muslim unity, the organisation actively participated in anti-colonial uprisings such as the Khilafat Movement as well as Gandhi's Non-cooperation movement.
-They opened a Swadeshi-Khilafat store in Calcutta, promoting the sale of native goods.
-The uprisings changed the socio-politics in India and the association was eventually disbanded in 1921 to merge with the Jamiat Ulema-e-Bangala, a regional branch of the Jamiat Ulema-e-Hind.
+Two years later, they held a conference in Calcutta.